compbiomed-unito/MUSE-XAE/README.md

 ## Instructions

-After downloading the repository we suggest to create a conda environment with python 3.10 and 1.24.3 numpy consequently install the requirement libraries via pip, folliwing the step:
+After downloading the repository we suggest to create a conda environment with python 3.10 and 1.24.3 numpy consequently install the requirement libraries via pip, following the step:

 - Create the environment: `conda create -n MUSE_env python=3.10 numpy=1.24.3`